nicollasgtb/nicollasgtb/README.md

 ### Hi 👋, I'm Nicolas

-🚀 A developer dedicated to crafting innovative, scalable, and secure technological solutions.

 ### **About Me**
 - 🌱 **My Start:** At 13, I dove into programming plugins for Minecraft.
 This led me to a passion for programming and cybersecurity;
 - 🎯 **Goals:** To specialize in cybersecurity by gaining deep expertise in network security, threat prevention, and ethical hacking;